CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 The way we handle actions and mutations is pretty straightforward.

-We do not manipulate data coming from API outside of the store, and whenever we need to retrieve visualisations or any other kind of data needed to render a page we do it through the store.
+We do not manipulate data coming from API outside of the store, and whenever we need to retrieve visualizations or any other kind of data needed to render a page we do it through the store.

 The flow would be like this:
 Let's say that we need visualizations to be rendered within a random component.